1.Why do you write about sex so much?

 9. How does your partner feel about your blog?

 I was deep into the TMI when The Man of Mans and I met – he knew what he was getting into.
-He reads the blog daily and in fact a lot of my posts have come from conversations we’ve had, so if you’re reading it here, chances are he and I have already been talking about it for a while.
+He reads the blog daily and in fact a lot of my posts have come from conversations we’ve had.
+If you’re reading it here, chances are he and I have already been talking about it for a while.
+But don’t take my word for it – check out his answer to this question here!

 10. What else should I know about you?